-LAP Policy SEA Objecti ve Comments 1 BIO 2 HEA 3 WAT 4 WAT 5 WAT 6 CLI 7 HER 8 LAN 9 SOIL Including reference to secondary, cumulative, synergistic, short, medium, long-term, permanent, temporary, positive and negative effects and scale (local / regional / national) the Draft Guidelines on Sustainable Residential Development in Urban Areas, and in particular, the objective of limiting the size of individual proposals to 10% - 15% of the existing housing stock.
-In Callan, the existing housing stock is approximately 894 units, which provides a basis for an indicative maximum range of 89 - 134 units, for development proposals. reflects the existing housing stock is likely to reduce potential impacts on landscape and character of the town.
-RES4: In terms of design and layout, new residential development that are considered significant should submit design statements in conjunction with applications for permission, explaining the principles and concept behind the design, demonstrating how the proposal relates to its wider context, meets the following urban design objectives and principles: - Consider and reflect the physical, social and environmental context of the town; - Protect the Town's historic fabric and positively contribute towards its identity and character; - Creating places of distinctive character and legibility; - Improve the public realm and provide for public and private spaces that are clearly distinct and contribute to continuity and enclosure; - Contribute to improvements in safety by enhancing natural surveillance, providing active street frontages, and ensuring appropriate enclosure and overlooking of public spaces; - Supporting increased permeability, ~ ~ 0 0 0 · ~ ~ (1) Policy aims to support biodiversity through consideration of environmental context (2) Improvements to the public realm and improved safety through natural surveillance should enhance the town's socio-economic profile.
+LAP Policy SEA Objecti ve Comments 1 BIO 2 HEA 3 WAT 4 WAT 5 WAT 6 CLI 7 HER 8 LAN 9 SOIL Including reference to secondary, cumulative, synergistic, short, medium, long-term, permanent, temporary, positive and negative effects and scale (local / regional / national) that enhance linkages to the existing urban area and minimise the need to use cars; Support mixed communities by promoting a diverse range of household types; and Enhance and protect the built and natural heritage. should help to minimise use of the car.
+(8) Enhancing and protecting the built and natural environment should also help to protect natural and historic landscapes.
+RES3: Proposals for residential development should have regard to the Draft Guidelines on Sustainable Residential Development in Urban Areas, and in particular, the objective of limiting the size of individual proposals to 10% - 15% of the existing housing stock.
+In Callan, the existing housing stock is approximately 894 units, which provides a basis for an indicative maximum range of 89 - 134 units, for development proposals.
+0 0 0 0 0 0 0 0 (8) Promoting housing development that reflects the existing housing stock is likely to reduce potential impacts on landscape and character of the town.
+RES4: In terms of design and layout, new residential development that are considered significant should submit design statements in conjunction with applications for permission, explaining the principles and concept behind the design, demonstrating how the proposal relates to its wider context, meets the following urban design objectives and principles: Consider and reflect the physical, social and environmental context of the town; Protect the Town's historic fabric and positively contribute towards its identity and character; Creating places of distinctive character and legibility; Improve the public realm and provide for public and private spaces that are clearly distinct and contribute to continuity and enclosure; Contribute to improvements in safety by enhancing natural surveillance, providing active street frontages, and ensuring appropriate enclosure and overlooking of ~ ~ 0 0 0 ~ ~ ~ \ (1) Policy aims to support biodiversity through consideration of environmental context (2) Improvements to the public realm and improved safety through natural surveillance should enhance the town's socio-economic profile.
 (6) Increased permeability should encourage walking and cycling and thus reduce car use.
 (7) Policy seeks to protect the town's historic fabric.
 (8) Policy seeks to contribute positively towards the town's identity and character as well as protecting the town's historic fabric.
 (9) Policy aims to support improvements in air quality.